Negotiating Long Term Disability Settlements in New York

 You are interested in putting the inherent stress of a long term disability claim behind you.
 The insurance company “makes you an offer you can’t refuse” to “buy out” your long term disability claim or policy.
 Should you take it?
-Not until you speak to an experienced long term disability attorney.
+Not until you speak with an experienced long term disability lawyer.

 Before you can evaluate any settlement, you first need to make an informed decision about whether you are first better off continuing to receive monthly benefits.
 Many group long term disability policies are tied into continued receipt of health, pension and stock benefits.
 Our office recently represented a woman who was disabled due to a traumatic brain injury.
 She worked as a top-level executive for a large consumer products company in the Mid-west.
 She was offered almost one million dollars to “buy out” all her future long term disability benefits.